-Applicants must have Principal Investigator status from the Ohio State ERIK/Office of Research.
-Eligibility information can be found at: https://research.osu.edu/building-your-research-program/becoming-principal-investigator/pi-status-and-research-scientist
+Applicants must be considered a Principal Investigator by the OSU Office of Research.
+Eligibility information can be found at the Ohio State Office of Research website: http://research.osu.edu/researchers/policies/pistatus/

-Your College Dean or Department or Division Chair (whoever is authorized to make these commitments) must agree to the release time and salary support requirements of the K12 by signing the application.
+Your College Dean or Department or Division Chair (whoever is authorized to make these commitments) must agree to the release time and salary support requirements of the KL2 by signing the page below.